FChamb/Wumpus/README.txt

 Run the following commands in order to operate game (without GUI) :
 1. javac @files
 2. java game/TextGame.java

+The AI only plays the text based version of the game.
+To get the AI to play, run the above commands for the text-based game and then, when prompted for a player name enter the name 'AI' (or 'ai') and the AI will take over the game play

 Keyboard Inputs:
 N - new game